mtlynch/mtlynch.io/content/retrospectives/2024/11/index.md

 And then the day after I wrote the section about "Lessons from my First Exit" flopping, it was submitted again by a reader and it [reached #2](https://hnrankings.info/42133864/) and [generated a good discussion](https://news.ycombinator.com/item?id=42133864).

+Still, I think my initial analysis was correct.
+I overinvested in the fuzzing post and invested the right amount into the one about selling TinyPilot.

 ## Implementing major features through stacked diffs

 For the past few weeks, I've spent most of my hobby programming time on [ScreenJournal](https://github.com/mtlynch/screenjournal), my TV and movie review app.
 The idea of it is like letterboxd or Goodreads, but the reviews are private and the code is open-source.